-The agricultural production of food, feed, fiber, and fuel has to cope with several challenges in the upcoming decades.
+\IEEEPARstart{T}{he} agricultural production of food, feed, fiber, and fuel has to cope with several challenges in the upcoming decades.
 The world population is increasing, yet the availability of arable land is limited or even decreasing, climate change increased uncertainties in crop yield, and we observe substantial losses in biodiversity~\cite{duckett2018arxiv}.
-At the same time, agricultural practices need to be more sustainable and reduce the use of agrochemical inputs, \ie, herbicides and fertilizers, which could potentially negatively impact yield~\cite{horrigan2002ehp} and the environment.
+At the same time, agricultural practices need to be more sustainable and have to reduce the use of agrochemical inputs, \ie, herbicides and fertilizers that potentially negatively impact yield~\cite{horrigan2002ehp} and the environment.

-Robots and drones using vision-based perception systems could help with these challenges by offering tools to make better and more sustainable field management decisions and provide supporting tools for breeding new varieties of crops by estimating plant traits in a reproducible manner~\cite{pound2017gs}.
-Such perception systems enable the development of agricultural robots that can support the monitoring of fields and replace labor-intensive tasks such as manual weeding~\cite{walter2018icpa}.
-Additionally, they enable more targeted crop management, where agrochemicals are applied precisely and only where needed, thereby reducing the negative effects on the environment~\cite{liakos2018sensors, linaza2021agronomy}.
+Robots and drones using vision-based perception systems could help with these challenges by offering tools to make better, more sustainable field management decisions and providing supporting tools for breeding new varieties of crops by estimating plant traits in a reproducible manner~\cite{pound2017gs}.
+Such visual perception systems enable the development of agricultural robots that can support the monitoring of fields and replace labor-intensive tasks such as manual weeding~\cite{walter2018icpa}.
+Additionally, they potentially enable more targeted crop management, where agrochemicals are applied precisely and only where needed, thereby reducing the negative effects on the environment~\cite{linaza2021agronomy, storm2024eja}.

 With the advent of deep learning for visual perception~\cite{lecun2015nature, krizhevsky2012cacm}, the field of computer vision has made tremendous progress in image interpretation, achieving remarkable results in several domains.
 Datasets and associated benchmarks~\cite{cordts2016cvpr,lin2014eccv,neuhold2017iccv} were essential for achieving this progress as they provide a testbed for developing novel algorithms but also provided the necessary data to tackle novel tasks.
 Progress can be tracked quantitatively with metrics that measure the performance of developed approaches against benchmarks using hidden test sets.
 Novel tasks with increasing complexity drive the progress of the field by posing novel challenges for the community.